Skiwear and snow clothing

 Skiwear will keep you warm when you're skiing downhill

 Alpine skiing is among the most popular winter sports in the world.
 But what to wear skiing when you’re sliding down those snow-covered hills either on pistes or off pistes?
-Next to the skis, choosing the right ski jacket and pants are the most important factors to consider, if you want to have a good day on the mountain.
+Next to the skis, choosing the right ski jacket and ski pants is the most important factor to consider, if you want to have a good day on the mountain.

 When you’re out on the mountain, your alpine ski clothing has many functions.
 It has to keep you warm.
 Keep you dry.
 Let your body to breathe.
 Give you a comfortable fit.
 On top of that, it has to be as light as possible.

 An average set of ski clothing consists of:

 - SKI UNDERWEAR